Popular Chatbot Publishing Platforms

 For the last decade, companies and tools have developed apps to allow their customers to interact with their brands.
 But apps require extensive development, testing, and maintenance.
 More importantly, you have to convince users to download and use them.

-Facebook Messenger, however, sidesteps the traditional app.
+A major difference seen in this platform, as compared to Twitter, is that Facebook publishes bots through Facebook Messenger, sidestepping the traditional app.
 It uses an existing tool that most users already have on their phones or computers.
 And it’s a lot easier to get someone to open a familiar tool than to get them to launch a download.

-There are also Facebots for women trying to negotiate a better salary or immigrants and refugees trying to connect with volunteer translators.
-As noted in the previous chapter, the robot therapist Woebot lives in Messenger and helps users deal with depression and anxiety through conversation, inspiration, and educational quizzes.
+There are also Facebots for women trying to negotiate a better salary or for immigrants and refugees who want to connect with volunteer translators.
+The robot therapist Woebot lives in Messenger and helps users deal with depression and anxiety through conversation, inspiration, and educational quizzes.

-Recently, the era of Messenger bots has taken a new turn.
+Recently, new types of chatbot platforms for Messenger bots have provided an interesting new spin on Facebook bots.
 Bots can be displayed in the Messenger app without the chat interface.
 For some e-commerce brands, what may have started as a website became an app that became a bot that now just functions like a website.
-Sometimes the future of innovation will surprise you with its familiarity.
+Sometimes the future of innovation surprises you with its familiarity.

 Slack is a cloud-based digital workspace.
 A primary function of Slack is as an internal messaging platform, used widely by business teams, groups of friends, and networks of people who share a common interest.

 Other times, Slackbot is more like an office assistant, reminding you of the Wi-Fi password and aggregating articles from your favorite reading list.
 It can also set reminders for meetings or log deadlines.
-Slackbots are even capable of managing emails and acting as CRMs.
+Slackbot is even capable of managing emails and acting as a customer relationship manager.

 Sometimes it’s more of a prankster.
 You can set Slackbot to respond in certain ways to keywords and phrases.
 An easy “Slack-hack” is to automate a message from Slackbot that no one expects.
 For example, offices across the world have probably used Slack to Rickroll each other thousands of times.

 And that’s only the tip of the Slackbot iceberg.
-Best of all, they’re among the simplest bots to build.
+Best of all, when compared to those on the other platforms, they’re among the simplest bots to build.